zyqfork/llmchat/README.md

 - 🎯 v2.15.9 Enhanced Model Manager with intelligent categorization and capability-based filtering
 - 🚀 v2.15.8 Now supports Realtime Chat [#5672](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web/issues/5672)
 - 🚀 v2.15.4 The Application supports using Tauri fetch LLM API, MORE SECURITY! [#5379](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web/issues/5379)
-- 🚀 v2.15.0 Plugin functionality has been removed in favor of MCP (Model Context Protocol) for better tool integration
+- 🚀 v2.15.0 Plugin functionality has been removed in favor of enhanced MCP (Model Context Protocol) with multi-transport support
 - 🚀 v2.14.0 Stable Diffusion functionality has been removed to focus on chat experience.
 Now supports Artifacts
 - 🚀 v2.10.1 support Google Gemini Pro model.
 - 🚀 v2.9.11 you can use azure endpoint now.